pedro-espinosa/matching_pennies/README.md

 - e.
 Choose opposite of subject's previous decision
 - f.
 Choose subject's previous decision
 - g.
 Assign one of the previous 6 strategies randomly

+After this infromation is gathered the window is generated and the experiment is ready to start.

+The window displays a welcome message explaining the rules of the game.
+Then, after pressing space bar, the instructions are displayed including the ability to quit by pressing 'Q'.
+Then, the game starts for un unlimited amount of rounds until the participant presses 'Q'.
+For a limited number of rounds, comment the while loop

 Additionally, the programme automatically prints some results at the end of the game, namely:
   - Final score